-To validate that a lifecycle configuration was successfully applied to the bucket, issue a GET Bucket lifecycle request.
+To validate that a lifecycle configuration was successfully applied to the bucket, issue a GetBucketLifecycleConfiguration request.
 For example:

 '''

 aws s3api --endpoint-url <StorageGRID endpoint> get-bucket-lifecycle-configuration

 --bucket testbucket

 '''

 A successful response lists the lifecycle configuration you just applied.